 Examples of complex carbohydrates:

-• Whole grains: whole wheat bread, brown rice, quinoa
+- Whole grains: whole wheat bread and pasta, brown rice, quinoa, barley, bulgar wheat

 Lean proteins

-A protein-rich diet will help maintain muscle mass while losing weight.
-This supports activity levels and prevents strength loss.
+A protein-rich diet will help build and maintain muscle mass while losing weight on medication.
+This supports activity levels and prevents strength and muscle loss.
 Eating plenty of protein also helps us feel satisfied after we eat.

 Examples of protein sources:

-• Plant-based proteins, such as soya, beans, tofu, and tempeh
+- Plant-based proteins, such as soya, black beans, tofu, and tempeh

 Healthy fats

-Don’t cut all fats when taking Wegovy.
-Unsaturated fats can help improve cholesterol and reduce inflammation.
+You don’t need to cut all fats when taking Wegovy.
+Healthy, unsaturated fats can help improve cholesterol and reduce inflammation.

 Healthy fat sources include: